 Growing Palm Trees in Hawaii

-Since the weather of Hawaii is always warm, the list of palm trees you can grow there is infinite.
+Because Hawaii enjoys consistently warm weather, the possibilities for palm tree varieties to grow there are virtually endless.
 Here are some of the palm trees that can successfully grow in Hawaii:

 - Bottle Palm Tree – Zones 10a – 11 (30 to 35F)